vmkdaily/vFlux-Stats-Kit/README.md

 We support, but do not require, the use of plain text passwords.
 Never use an important password in plain text.
 Always create a read-only account when in doubt.
-Also, check with your InfoSec team to ensure you find the best option (of the many we offer) for credential handling with the Fluxor module.
+Also, check with your InfoSec team to ensure that you find the best option (of the many we offer) for credential handling with the Fluxor module.

 ___